AvinoamNukrai/Handwritten-Digits-Recognition/README.md

-# Artifcial-Neural-Network
-Software that recognizes handwritten literature using Image processing and basic Neural Network.
+Software that recognizes handwritten numbers using Image processing and Artifical-Neural-Network